Kamov Ka-50: Navigation systems

 Flight systems include an inertial navigation system (INS), autopilot and head-up display (HUD).
 Sensors include forward-looking infrared (FLIR) and terrain-following radar.

 The Kamov Ka-50 is also fitted with an electronic radio and sighting-piloting-navigating system allowing flights at day and night in VFR and IFR weather conditions.
-The novelty of this avionics is based on the system of precise target designation with digital coded communication system, which ensures the exchange of information (precise enemy coordinates) between helicopters flying far apart from each other as well as with ground command posts.
+The novelty of this avionics is based on the system of precise target designation with a digital coded communication system, which ensures the exchange of information (precise enemy coordinates) between helicopters flying far apart from each other as well as with ground command posts.
 The Ka-52 is also equipped with a "Phazotron" cockpit radio-locator, allowing flights in adverse meteorological conditions and at night.
 The necessary information acquired by this radio-locator is transferred to the cockpit's multi-functional display screen.
-For conducting a fight, both pilots are equipped with range-finders built-in their helmets and they can use night vision eyepieces for night flights.
+For conducting a fight, both pilots are equipped with range-finders built into their helmets, and they can use night vision eyepieces for night flights.

 Protection and survivability

-For its own protection, Ka-50 is fitted with a radar warning receiver, electronic warfare system and chaff and flare dispensers.
+For its own protection, Ka-50 is fitted with a radar warning receiver, electronic warfare system, and chaff and flare dispensers.
 Aerodynamic cases at wings' ends each contain two dispensers, which in turn have 32 x 26 mm countermeasures each.
-The whole system works on principle of evaluated response based on infrared or electronic impulse irradiation.
+The whole system works on the principle of evaluated response based on infrared or electronic impulse irradiation.
 Extensive all-round armour in the cockpit protects the pilot against 12.7 mm armour-piercing bullets and 23 mm projectile fragments.
-The rotor blades are rated to withstand several hits of ground-based automatic weapons.
+The rotor blades are rated to withstand several hits from ground-based automatic weapons.

-Other survivability features include armour protection for vital aircraft systems, and crash-absorbing landing gear and seats.
+Other survivability features include armour protection for vital aircraft systems and crash-absorbing landing gear and seats.
 Also, not having a tail rotor can improve survivability, since the tail boom isn't load-bearing; during testing, a Ka-50 lost its tail, but still managed to return to base without a problem.

 It is the world's first operational helicopter with a rescue ejection system allowing the pilot to escape at all altitudes and speeds.
 The rotor blades detach using explosive bolts prior to ejection to prevent damage to the crew.
 The K-37-800 rocket-assisted ejection system is manufactured by NPP Zvezda.